Chapter 1 : She is Special

 “Do you think she will be safe at Hogwarts?” her mother worried as the carriage turned the corner and disappeared from view.
 “What if…”

-A/N: I really enjoy reading about the Victorian era and decided to try my hand at writing in this era.
+I hope you’ve enjoyed this chapter!
+I really enjoy reading about the Victorian era and decided to try my hand at writing in this era.
 I can see so many different stories that can be written that take place in this timeframe.
 And yes, while at this particular time, the train has been invented, I've noticed that the wizarding world tends to not make scientific advancements as quickly as the Muggle world and they have not incorporated the train into their way of life yet.

 There are a few points that I’ve been concentrating on to improve my stories: 1) balancing description and dialogue, 2) the story’s flow, and 3) removing stative verbs from my stories.
 I’d really appreciate a note letting me know how I did or what I could improve!

 Thank you very much for your constructive criticism!